 Our management is responsible for establishing and maintaining adequate internal control over financial reporting.
 Internal control over financial reporting is a process designed to provide reasonable assurance regarding the reliability of financial reporting and the preparation of financial statements for external reporting purposes in accordance with accounting principles generally accepted in the United States of America.
 Because of its inherent limitations, internal control over financial reporting may not prevent or detect misstatements.
 Our management has assessed the effectiveness of our internal control over financial reporting as of December 31, 2009.
 In making its assessment, management has utilized the criteria set forth by the Committee of Sponsoring Organizations of the Treadway Commission in Internal Control-Integrated Framework.
 Our management concluded that based on its assessment, our internal control over financial reporting as of December 31, 2009.
+The effectiveness of our internal control over financial reporting as of December 31, 2009.
+The effectiveness of our internal control over financial reporting as of December 31, 2009.
 The effectiveness of our internal control over financial reporting as of December 31, 2009 has been audited by PricewaterhouseCoopers LLP, an independent registered public accounting firm, as stated in their report which appears in our 2009 Annual Report.